 Seymour Duncan Pearly Gates coil splitting will provide you with great new tone options, and the modification is completely reversible.

 In this post, we’re going to show you Seymour Duncan Pearly Gates coil splitting.
-Humbucker pickups such as the Pearly Gates are usually wired to use both of its coils at the same time.
+Humbucker pickups, such as the Pearly Gates, are usually wired so that they use both coils at the same time.
 When you coil split the pickup, you use a switch to shut off one of the coils, making it perform like a single coil pickup.

 Any humbucker pickup that has four colored wires and one bare wire can be coil split.
-The modification is always the same, but the color of the wires is not a standard, and they can vary between manufacturers, even between models of the same manufacturer.
+The modification is always the same, but the color of the wires is not a standard.
+They can vary between manufacturers, even between models of the same manufacturer.
 For that reason, we are going to be talking specifically about the Seymour Duncan Pearly Gates pickup in this post.

 The Seymour Duncan Pearly Gates